Old Alabama

 "Old Alabama" is a song co-written and recorded by American country music singer Brad Paisley, featuring guest vocals from the band Alabama.
 It was released in March 2011 as second single from Paisley's 2011 album This Is Country Music.

 Content

 When writing the song, Paisley thought that the bridge to Alabama's 1982 single "Mountain Music" would fit well with the song.
-Instead of sampling that song, he asked Alabama band members Randy Owen, Jeff Cook and Teddy Gentry to join him in the studio and record a piece of it.
+Instead of sampling that song, he asked band members Randy Owen, Jeff Cook and Teddy Gentry to join him in the studio and record a piece of it.
 Paisley wrote the song with Owen, Dave Turnbull and Chris DuBois.